 We also have a wonderful group of adjunct faculty who bring in their own talents and knowledge to round out our students class room experience.

 Thesis Shows are an important part of graduating.
 We have Fall and Spring thesis shows and all of our graduating students participate.
-To see the most recent thesis show please check out the Spring 2013 image gallery or you can see previous years here.
+To see the most recent thesis show please check out the image gallery.